thib1984/ytdlmusic/README.md

 ## use auto

-``ytdlmusic --auto "the_author" "the_title"``
+``ytdlmusic --auto author song`` will dowmnload automaticaly from YouTube the first item in the result search with the given params author and song

-will dowmnload automaticaly form YouTube the first item in the result search with the given params
+Example:
 ```
 ~$ ytdlmusic --auto "Rexlambo" "Stay With Me"
 artist : Rexlambo